metallurgical/progressive-json-response/README.md

 # progressive-json-response
 Load/fetch JSON response chunk by chunk using [oboe.js](http://oboejs.com/why).
+Instead of waiting the whole response return from endpoint, we can populate the display part by part during chunk data received, end up can improved user experience.
+So, why not give it a try and intergrate into your project.
+Cheers!

 # Code Example